kaizen-ai/kaizenflow/helpers/cache/README.md

   over [`tmpfs`](https://uk.wikipedia.org/wiki/Tmpfs)
 - In this way we reuse the same code for `Disk` level cache but over a RAM-based disk
   - This implementation overcomes the Cons listed above, although it is slightly slower than the pure `functools.lru_cache` approach

 ## Global cache

 - By default, all cached functions save their cached values in the default global cache
 - The cache is "global" in the sense that:
-  - it is unique per-user and per Git client
+  - It is unique per-user and per Git client
-  - it serves all the functions of a Git client
+  - It serves all the functions of a Git client
 - The cached data stored in a folder `$GIT_ROOT/tmp.cache.{mem,disk}.[tag]`
 - This global cache is being managed via global functions named `*_global_cache`, e.g., `set_global_cache()`

 - TODO(gp): maybe a better name is
-  - global -> local_cache, client_cache
+  - Global -> local_cache, client_cache
-  - function_specific -> global or shared
+  - Function_specific -> global or shared

 ### Tagged global cache